vkhazin/elasticsearch-2d-courseware/content/chapter-09/CpuPlanning.md

 * Indexing takes CPU
 * Querying takes CPU
 * Aggregation takes CPU
-* Badly constructed queries take more CPU and that's from personal experience
+* Badly constructed queries take more CPU
-* RegEx queries burn more CPU
+* RegEx queries burn more or less CPU, depending on how they are [constructed](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html)
-* Experiment before you conclude, is probably the accurate answer
+* Stress test and observe before you conclude on the CPU requirements